yalesites-org/yalesites-project/web/profiles/custom/yalesites_profile/modules/custom/ys_localist/README.md

 ### Source Plugin
 The Localist API is structured in a way that events repeat at the top level, using the same event ID.
 Event instances (each date that is attached to a single event) are located in a sub-key and also reference the top-level event ID.
 Therefore, to split out each instance and return only one event with many instances to the migration, a custom `migrate_plus` data parser plugin called `localist_json` was written.
 This parser handles the paging and combination of data.
 It returns a keyed array with the eventID as the key, and two sub arrays: `localist_data` and `instances`. `localist_data` is simply a copy of all of the data from the original event.
 And `instances` is an array of all date instances.

-### Extract Filter Process Plugin
+### Localist Filters

 Filters in Localist have an extra key in the data that is returned, so a custom process plugin called `extract_localist_filter` was built to handle the Event Type filter as well as any future filters that may be created.
-For example, eventually there will be an Audience filter and this field would utilize this same process plugin but with a different filter value.
+At the moment, there is an event type filter and an audience filter.
+Any future filters can use this same process plugin but with a different filter value.
 To use, see the event type process:

 ```
 field_localist_event_type: